saxenamaya/task-management-system/README.md

 Eligibility is automatically recomputed when:

-* A rule is created
+* A Rule is Created
-* A rule is updated
+* A Rule is Updated
-* A user profile is updated
+* A User Profile is Updated

 This ensures assignment results remain synchronized with rule changes.